Trisha Stiles

 Founder & Executive Director

-She has extensive experience working with Employee Resource Groups, Diversity and Corporate Social Responsibility initiatives.
-Trisha has helped companies drive diversity and giving as strategic business initiatives.
-She is the Founder of LEAPS for Peace, an international NGO focused on providing leadership exchange and public service programs to high school girls in the US and developing countries.
-Trisha is a mentor, donor and pro-bono HR consultant to SHE-CAN .
-They are an International NGO that supports women from post conflict countries to attend college in the US and develop their leadership skills to return home to be leaders in their home nations.
+She is the Founder of LEAPS for Peace, a nonprofit 501C3 focused on providing leadership training and development for other non-profits and or their constituents.
+LEAPS’s focus is on leadership development for early career professionals and youths in the US and in developing countries.
+Trisha is also a mentor, donor and pro-bono HR consultant for SHE-CAN.
+They are an International NGO that supports women from post conflict countries (Rwanda, Liberia, Cambodia and Guatemala) to attend college in the US and develop their leadership skills to return home to be leaders in their home nations.

-Trisha has spent extensive time working, traveling and volunteering in Europe, Asia, SE Asia, the Middle East and Africa.
+Trisha has spent extensive time working, traveling and volunteering in Europe, Asia, SE Asia, the Middle East, Africa and South America.
 She has received several awards for her HR work over the years, but she is most proud of winning an Emmy for her HR expertise and support during the San Diego Wildfires in 2007.